 - Manage the source of the spill – Take whatever steps are necessary to stem the flow of the hazardous material.

-- Contain the spill – Ensure that the spilled substances are contained in as small an area as possible to prevent it from spreading and causing more harm.
+- Contain the spill – Ensure that the spilt substances are contained in as small an area as possible to prevent them from spreading and causing more harm.

 - Isolate the affected area – Prevent people from gaining access to the area affected by the liquid spillage.